-Scientific activities in modeling research have generally been focused on the improvement, analysis and documentation of the CCSM Community Atmosphere Model (CAM), fundamental studies aimed at improving the understanding of key processes in the climate system, and contributing directly to national and international activities focused on advancing climate science by coordinating and conducting broad community initiatives.
+Scientific activities in modeling research have generally been focused on the improvement, analysis and documentation of the CESM Community Atmosphere Model (CAM), fundamental studies aimed at improving the understanding of key processes in the climate system, and contributing directly to national and international activities focused on advancing climate science by coordinating and conducting broad community initiatives.
 In addition to their contributions to CAM development, AMP staff play an integral role in the development and improvement of the Whole Atmosphere Community Model (WACCM), a comprehensive model of the atmosphere from the Earth's surface to about 150 km, which includes interactive chemistry and physical processes throughout the model column.

 The standard CAM3 and CCSM3 simulations and contributions to the Fourth Assessment Report (AR4) of the Intergovernmental Panel on Climate Change (IPCC) have been extensively analyzed and documented in the peer reviewed literature by members of the AMP Staff.